WRAPUP 3-China's economic recovery quickens as consumption returns | Business

 While the central bank stepped up policy support after widespread travel restrictions choked economic activity, it has more recently held off on further easing.
 The International Monetary Fund has forecast an expansion of 1.9% for China for 2020, which is close to the central bank's own projection of 2%.

 Auto sales marked a sixth straight month of gains in September while Ford Motor Co's China vehicle sales jumped 25% in the third quarter from a year earlier.
-The breakdown of GDP showed final consumption accounted for 1.7 percentage points growth, while capital formation accounted for 2.6 percentage points and net exports contributed 0.6 percentage points to the expansion, NBS said.
+The breakdown of GDP showed final consumption accounted for 1.7 percentage points growth, while capital formation accounted for 2.6 percentage points and net exports contributed 0.6 percentage points, NBS said.

 The coronavirus outbreak, which caused China's first contraction since at least 1992 in the first quarter, is now largely under control in the country, although there has been a small resurgence of cases in the eastern province of Shandong.
 "The single most important thing for the Chinese economy in the coming months is whether service consumption can catch up," said Larry Hu, head of China economics at Macquarie Capital in Hong Kong.